roshanshresthacdugit/HIT137_2025_S2_GROUP52_Assignment_03/README.md

 Dynamic Information Panel: A customizable side panel to add, view, and delete notes, with content saved to a JSON file.

-Requirements
-All required Python packages are listed in the requirements.txt file.

 Quick Start
 Clone the Repository